How to Track Obituaries Online

 Cons: Time-consuming, easy to miss notices, requires daily effort

-Method 2: Google Alerts
+Step 2: Set Up Google Alerts (Optional)

 You can set up Google Alerts to notify you when a name appears online: